Copper Head Snakes and Water Snakes

 Identification of the venomous copperhead snake and the harmless northern banded water snake

-In the Eastern US one of the biggest fear of homeowners and people who work or play outside, is of venomous spiders and snakes.
+In the Eastern US one of the biggest fears of homeowners and people who work or play outside near the water is venomous spiders and snakes.
 However, in fear of these creatures, other non-venomous and beneficial species are often misidentified and killed.
 Today's post is how to tell if a snake is a copperhead snake (Agkistrodon contortorix) or the harmless northern banded water snake (Nerodia sipedon).
 Both look similar, but they have some key differences.

 Let's Begin with Copperheads....

 Copperhead snakes are the most common venomous snake in the Eastern US.
-They are in the pit viper family (Crotalidae).
-They are also in the genus Agkistrodone, which includes the cottonmouth or water moccasin.
-It is a shy snake that is usually not aggressive, and its bites are rarely fatal, though they can be painful.
+They are in the pit viper family (Crotalidae, pronounced Crow-tAl-a-day).
+They are also in the genus Agkistrodone (pronounced ag-kiss-trow-doe-ne), which includes the cottonmouth or water moccasin.
+It is a shy snake that is usually not aggressive and its bites are rarely fatal, though they can be painful.

 POISONOUS VERSUS VENOMOUS

 Animals that inject venom are called venomous, and not poisonous.
 You might have heard these terms used synonymously.
-There are no true poisonous snakes, only venomous snakes.
+There are no poisonous snakes only venomous snakes.
 Things that are poisonous can make you sick if you eat them.
-Animals that are venomous inject venom, usually through fangs, stingers, or spines (like lionfish, sea urchins, spiders, and snakes).
+Animals that are venomous inject venom through fangs, stingers, or spines (like lion fish, sea urchins, spiders, and snakes).
 Venom serves as a way to help animals eat, subdue prey, and sometimes as a means of defense.

 Copperhead venom is hemolytic, which means that it functions by destroying red blood cells, causing hemorrhaging in animals.
 However, this same venom is being studied by researchers because it has properties that may be used to "paralyze" cancer cells to stop them from spreading.
 You can read more from from the Journal of the National Cancer Institute.